Assignments: Create an Assignment Submission Folder with TurnItIn Integration

 - In the Instructions field, type the expectations and requirements for the Assignment.

-- If desired Add a file, Record Audio or Record Video.
+- If desired add Attachments: Add Attachment (File, Link, existing activity, Google Drive), Record Audio or Record Video.

 - Under Submission Options, select Show Submission Options: Set your preferences for Files Allowed Per Submission Folder (Unlimited or One file per submission folder) and Submissions (All submissions are kept, Only the most recent submission is kept, or Only one submission allowed).